From Trees to Products We Use Daily

 Constructed in 1954 by Procter & Gamble, the Foley Cellulose mill was eventually acquired by Georgia-Pacific from Buckeye Technologies in 2013.
 Situated on 900 acres, the Foley plant employs over 500 people, has more than $230 million in payroll, materials, supplies, and services impacting Florida’s economy and the local area.

-The plant produces cellulose, customized fibers and fluff pulp which is delivered worldwide for products such as clothing, tires, shampoo, diapers, baby wipes, food casing, paint, and towels.
+The plant produces cellulose, customized fibers, and fluff pulp which is delivered worldwide for products such as clothing, tires, shampoo, diapers, baby wipes, food casing, paint, and towels.
 Even ice cream!
-Cellulose is the main substance which makes up the cell walls and fibers of plants and is completely safe for human consumption.
+Cellulose is the main substance that makes up the cell walls and fibers of plants and is completely safe for human consumption.

 Aside from cellulose and specialty fibers, Georgia-Pacific produces many other household products.
 Its consumer products like bath tissue and paper towels are found in 65% of U.S. homes.
 Georgia-Pacific also makes building products for construction and packaging such as boxes.